 Land softly in the reverse lunge position and power back up to continue this explosive movement.

 Modification: Option to make this low impact by performing alternating step back lunges or 2-pulse lunge jumps.

 Targets: Total body — shoulders, chest, triceps, back, core, legs, glutes, hamstrings and quads.

-Start in high plank position with your shoulders stacked over your wrists; hands shoulder width apart.
+Start in a high plank position with your shoulders stacked over your wrists; hands shoulder-width distance apart.
 Pull your kneecaps up towards your belly and push your heels towards the wall behind you.